cia-labs/Storage-service/README.md

 # CIAOS - CIA's Object Store

 ## About
-CIAOS is a general purpose KV/Object store optimised for machine learning practices.
+CIAOS is a general purpose KV/Object store focused on workloads that require high throughput.
+Practical Applications which drives our developemt is to support Storage Disaggregation Architectures and AI/ML Workloads .

 ## System Offerings that are currently being built.
 1. Storage - Key/Value, Files and Blobs.